apk/apk.github.com/_posts/2012-05-04-synchronized-is-hard.md

-This relatively simple problem very easily gets out of hand in more complicated applications, and reasoning about possible deadlocks requires knowledge of /all/ the component's synchronization behaviour.
+This relatively simple problem very easily gets out of hand in more complicated applications, and reasoning about possible deadlocks requires knowledge of *all* the component's synchronization behaviour.
 As soon as the flow of control traverses in different directions through the object graph (which is typical of GUI toolkits) such finegrained synchronization becomes practically impossible.